redhat-na-ssa/whitepaper-stt-evaluation-on-kubernetes/data/output/README.md

 - wil: The Word Information Lost metric.
 - wip: The Word Information Preserved metric.
 - cer: The Character Error Rate.
+- floating_point_format: Use PyTorch or TensorFlow to detect FP16/FP32.
 - executed_command: The command that was executed (for logging purposes).